 CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case in pre-loved condition - no deep scratches - with original "waterresist" signed caseback.
 Original red and blue “Pepsi” bezel insert, with little fade evident.
 Case lines are sharp, with zero evidence of machine polishing.

 CRYSTAL: Hardlex crystal, no scratches.

-BAND: The Pogue comes with a light brown leather strap with stainless steel hardware, with cream accent stitching - a great matching sporty compliment.
-It also comes with a red, white, and blue nylon NATO strap, another nice compliment of the Pepsi bezel insert.
+BAND: The Pogue comes with a reddish brown leather strap with stainless steel hardware, with cream accent stitching - a great matching sporty compliment.
+It also comes with a dark bliue and red nylon NATO strap, another nice compliment of the Pepsi bezel insert.

-MOVEMENT: Original Seiko 17-jewel 6139A automatic movement, manufactured in August 1972 - this watch just exited a full serivce in January 2020.
+MOVEMENT: Original Seiko 17-jewel 6139A automatic movement, manufactured in November 1973 - this watch exited a full serivce in late 2019.

 CROWN: Recessed original unsigned stainless steel crown.

 CHRONOGRAPH PUSHERS: Chronograph pushers depress with satisfying click – no sticking.
 Original red chronograph main and subdial hands reset as designed to zero.